garethjohnsdesign/bristol-comedy-garden-2017/_line-up/friday.markdown

 date: 2019-07-05 19:30:00 Z
 position: 2
 acts:
-- name: Henning Wehn
+- name: Ed Byrne
-  image: "/uploads/henning-wehn.jpg"
+  image: "/uploads/ed-byrne.jpg"
-- name: Tom Allen
+- name: Aisling Bea
-  image: "/uploads/tom-allen.jpg"
+  image: "/uploads/aisling-bea.jpg"
-- name: Rachel Parris
+- name: Suzi Ruffell
-  image: "/uploads/rachel-parris.jpg"
+  image: "/uploads/suzi-ruffell.jpg"
-- name: Ed Gamble
+- name: Stephen K Amos
   image: "/uploads/ed-gamble.jpg"
-quote: Very entertaining and very accessible
+quote: It is rare for a comic to merit the word “masterful” but in this case it is no overstatement
 quote-cite: The Scotsman
-secondary-text: Joining Henning is an all-star supporting line-up with the acerbic wit and riotous storytelling of Royal Variety Performance star Tom Allen, the viral sensation and Mash Report star Rachel Parris and Mock The Week’s plucky scamp Ed Gamble as host.
+secondary-text: Joining Ed is an astounding line-up with British Comedy Award winner and 8 Out Of 10 Cats Team Captain Aisling Bea, Live At The Apollo’s flawless stand-up machine Suzi Ruffell and globe-trotting laughter-master Stephen K Amos as host.
 festival-starts-at: 2019-07-05 18:00:00 Z
 show-starts-at: 2019-07-05 19:30:00 Z
 ticket-price: "£20 - £25"